MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_JSL05/README.md

 A responsive Kanban board built with HTML and Tailwind CSS, designed to help users visualize tasks across various progress stages.
 The layout is responsive to desktop and mobile screen sizes and is styled to match the provided figma.

-🔹 Basic Structure:
+## 📌 Board Structure

-- A Kanban board usually has three columns:
+The board includes three primary columns:

-- To Do – tasks that need to be started
+To Do – Tasks that need to be started

-- In Progress/Doing
+Doing – Tasks currently in progress

-- Done – completed tasks
+Done – Completed tasks

-Each task is represented by a card and moves from left to right as work progresses.
+Each task is represented as a card and moves from left to right as it progresses.

-🔹 Purpose:
+## 🎯 Project Purpose

-- Visualize work
+Visualize work clearly

-- Limit work in progress

-- Improve workflow efficiency
+Improve task flow efficiency

-- Increase team collaboration and transparency
+Foster collaboration and transparency

 ---